-Your child has been diagnosed with Addison’s disease.
+Your child has been diagnosed with Addison disease.
 This occurs when the adrenal glands don’t make enough of the hormone cortisol.
 In some cases, the adrenal glands also don’t make enough of the hormone aldosterone.
 The disease is also called adrenal insufficiency or hypocortisolism.
-A complication of this disease is called an addisonian crisis.
-Here's what you need to know about home care.
+A complication of this disease is called an Addisonian crisis.
+Here's what you need to know about caring for your child.

-Make sure your child takes all medications exactly as directed by your doctor.
+Make sure your child takes all medicines for this disease exactly as directed by the healthcare provider.
 Your child will need to take replacement hormones for the rest of his or her life.
 The doses will likely increase as the child grows.

-Get your child a medical identification bracelet that says, "Addison's disease: takes steroid daily."
+Get your child a medical ID bracelet that says, “Addison disease: needs steroid medicine daily.”
 Make sure your child wears the bracelet at all times.
 Consider attaching the tag on a sturdier chain than the one it came with.
 If your child tends to wear the tag in another manner, you can try the tag on a necklace, anklet, or even as a belt charm, if it will help your child to consistently wear it.

-Do not limit your child's salt intake if the healthcare provider advises you to.
+Increase your child’s salt intake if the healthcare provider advises you to.
 Examples of salty foods are canned soups and potato chips.
 Use table salt where needed.

-Addision crisis can occur if your child receives inadequate steroid during stress or becomes significantly dehydrated.
+Addisonian crisis can occur if your child doesn’t have enough steroid hormone during stress or is dehydrated.
+To prevent an Addisonian crisis:

-Make sure your child takes his or her medication, as directed
+Make sure your child takes his or her medicine as directed.

 Make sure your child drinks enough fluids.
 Don’t let your child become dehydrated.